ASU/asu-unity-stack/README.md

 See the developer documentation on storybook at https://storybook.js.org/docs/basics/introduction/

-#### Server-side rendering example with Express.js development server

-1. Run ```npm start:dev```.
-Webpack and Node will watch for changes and automatically re-bundle assets if changes are made.
-2. The prerendered asset routes will be available on port 3000.
-For example, the prerendered header should be accessible at: http://localhost:3000/header (Available routes can be found in server/server.js)

 ## Structure
  - packages/<package-name> - NPM package root
  - packages/<package-name>/src - React source code
  - packages/<package-name>/webpack - Webpack configuration for package

 ## Building, Testing

 ```yarn build``` - build the project